Academic scholarships

 Academic portfolio of evidence

-For their submission, applicants at all levels of entry are required to submit a portfolio of evidence with two parts.
-Across the portfolio of evidence, pupils must be able to evidence outstanding academic performance across the majority of their subjects.
+Applicants for Academic Scholarships at all points of entry are required to submit a portfolio of evidence, consisting of two parts.
+Across the portfolio, pupils should demonstrate outstanding academic performance across the majority of their subjects.

 - Poverty